timperrett/sentinel/README.md

 2. This setup targets the daylight hours, and does not take pictures at night, even though my camera has IR for night imaging.
 This is purely to reduce bandwidth for my particular use-case.

-3. Working with a 5 minute cadence should yield roughly
+3. Working with a 5 minute cadence should yield roughly 180 images per day (assuming 15 hours of capture operaton), which should yield one day passing in 7 seconds of video, assuming 1080p @ 24fps.
+By contrast, a year worth of content would yield around 45 minutes of video if all frames are usable (which they won't be during the winter due to contracted periods of daylight).

 ### Parts List